 The main event doesn’t disappoint either, with dishes including sea trout, cucumber, kohlrabi and horseradish ‘snow’, earthy smoked celeriac purée with heritage beetroot, sweet fennel oil and a crunch of hazelnut, and beef served charred on the outside, meltingly tender on the inside (we suspect that the Big Green Egg we spied in the open kitchen has something to do with that) with sweet, sticky, fall-apart braised cheek, roast onion and umami marrow sauce.
 Don’t miss their sharp, hoppy Drygate-brewed house beer, either.

 All the cakes, tartlets, scones and croissants at Delizique are made fresh every day and although the team regularly test out new recipes on their loyal regulars, you’ll always find carrot cake, beetroot cake and squidgy hazelnut chocolate brownies on offer.

 Pop in for breakfast and you’ll also be able to choose from dishes like halloumi, slow-roast tomato and spinach croissants, the obligatory avo on toast and a selection of pancakes including carrot, walnut and nutmeg, banana and pecan, sweetcorn and spinach and blueberry.
 Order an extra slice of honey butter if you’re feeling indulgent.

-Written by Sarah Kingsbury, January 2017.
+Words by Sarah Kingsbury and Mark Taylor.
 Trains from London Euston to Glasgow Central from £60 return with virgintrains.co.uk.
 For more information see peoplemakeglasgow.com